danwilliams/rustmark/content/rustmark/features.md

 # ✨ Features

-This is an example Markdown file.
+This is an example Markdown document.
 It demonstrates the range of Markdown features available, and how to use them.

 ## Standards and compatibility